4 Fall Foliage Getaways That Are an Easy Drive From the Main Line Area

 Shenandoah National Park is the big attraction in this northwestern Virginia area nestled in the Blue Ridge Mountains.
 The famous Skyline Drive runs 105 miles north and south along the mountain crest and is the only public road through the park.

-Peak foliage: It varies, from the first week of October in the highest spots to the rest of the month for mid to lower elevations.
+Peak foliage: It varies from the first week of October in the highest heights to the rest of the month for mid to lower elevations.

 Drive time: 4 hours